answer

 -

-"I waited several days for his answer"; "he wrote replies to several of his critics"hypernym: statement - a message that is stated or declared; a communication (oral or written) setting forth particulars or facts etchyponym:
+is a type of: statement - a message that is stated or declared; a communication (oral or written) setting forth particulars or facts etcsubtypes:

 -

-"they were trying to find a peaceful solution"; "the answers were in the back of the book"; "he computed the result to four decimal places"hypernym: statement - a message that is stated or declared; a communication (oral or written) setting forth particulars or facts etchyponym: denouement - the final resolution of the main complication of a literary or dramatic work
+is a type of: statement - a message that is stated or declared; a communication (oral or written) setting forth particulars or facts etcsubtypes: denouement - the final resolution of the main complication of a literary or dramatic work

 -